 - At the climax of The Hunchback of Notre Dame, the last thing Judge Claude Frollo says before his Disney Villain Death is "And He shall smite the wicked and plunge them into the fiery pit!"
 The gargoyle he is standing on then breaks and seems to come to life, as he falls into the pit of molten copper below to his doom, letting out a Big "NO!" all the way.

 - Kung Fu Panda 2 ends with Lord Shen crushed to death by his own cannon.

 - In The Nightmare Before Christmas, Oogie planned to make Santa and later Sally into snake-and-spider stew and ends up having all his bugs fall into the concoction, becoming stew himself.

 - Coonskin: Madigan, a racist white mafioso, is drugged and blackfaced by the Brothers, then shot to death by police men who think he is just some black man with a gun.

-- The Little Mermaid, As Ursula is about kill in Ariel with the trident, she bellows, "SO MUCH FOR TRUE LOVE!!!"
+- The Little Mermaid, As Ursula is about to kill Ariel with the trident, she bellows, "SO MUCH FOR TRUE LOVE!!!"
 Then, Eric, steering one of the sunken ships Ursula rose from the waters, plows the bow of the ship into Ursula's chest, killing her.
 True love does conquer all!

 - Corpse Bride ends with Lord Barkis, who had murdered his bride Emily on their wedding night, drinking the poison meant for Emily to kill her new groom Victor with at their wedding.